Form SS-5: Application for a Social Security Card

 How many Social Security cards can I get?

-You are limited to 3 replacement cards per calendar year and 10 replacement cards in your lifetime (for cards issued after December 17, 2005).
-Important exceptions: original Social Security cards, cards for legal name changes (first or last name), and cards for work authorization legend changes do not count toward these limits.
+You are limited to 3 replacement cards per calendar year and 10 replacement cards in your lifetime (for cards issued on or after December 17, 2005).
+Important exceptions: original Social Security cards, cards for legal name changes (first or last name), cards for work authorization legend changes, and cards correcting an SSA administrative error do not count toward these limits.
 If you reach the limit, you can still get a replacement if you legally change your name.

 What documents do I need for a replacement Social Security card?

 For a replacement card (same name, same SSN), you need one document proving your identity — most commonly a U.S. driver's license or state-issued ID card.
 Acceptable alternatives include a U.S. passport, school ID, employee ID, health insurance card, or military ID.
 If you were born outside the United States, you must also provide documents proving U.S. citizenship or current lawful work authorization.
-All documents must be original or certified copies — no photocopies.
+All documents must be original or certified copies issued by the originating agency — no photocopies, no notarized copies.

 Does a Social Security card cost money?